sruthi-vaskuri/Maze-ML/README.md

 - HTML, CSS
 - Techable Machine Auto-generated code

-## Setup
-To run this Game, install it locally using npm:

 ## existingmodel
  - The existing system to play Maze game is with Buttons. (i.e Arrow keys)